 Diversity in the Workplace: 2021 Diversity Trends to Consider

-In previous years, diversity and inclusion have often been last on executive’s list of business priorities.
+In previous years, diversity and inclusion have often been last on the executive’s list of business priorities.
 But, with renewed focus on these efforts, more and more companies are choosing to invest in and prioritize diversity by hiring dedicated, full-time professionals to lead the charge.

-Increasing the number of opt-in learning opportunities for employees is another workplace diversity trend that will continue to grow in 2021.
+Increasing the number of opt-in learning opportunities for employees is another workplace diversity trend that will continue to grow in 2022.
 This trend represents a shift from hosting mandatory training to opt-in training where employees can learn more about diversity topics.

 Putting Diversity Trends To Work